jl924/glacierRepo/README.md

 ## Overview

-Project Atelier is an dynamic and responsive web application built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
+Project BENJ is an dynamic and responsive web application built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
 The application showcases a range of products to potential customers, and facilitates a seamless shopping experience.

 This project met the goals of designing a retail portal to implement the following mentioned features: